(Last update: 21.6.2023).

 In the physical world, however, where the state is strong, freedom is loosing, badly.
-Lockdowns and medical apartheids are only the most recent and visible peak of a legal, arbitrary coercion of the state on the individual that, in the long term, under the cover of political correctness, has done nothing but increasing.
+Lockdowns, medical apartheids and environmental repression based on scientific lies are only the most recent and visible peak of a legal, arbitrary coercion of the state on the individual that, in the long term, under the cover of political correctness, has done nothing but increasing.
 In fact, logically, when the law is the instrument of arbitrary coercive power instead of the non-arbitrary limit to any coercive power (in other words, when it's the instrument to realize the "public good" as interpreted by the political majority of the moment), then legal coercion cannot but increase in the long term (usually taking advantage of crises to make big leaps forward).
 It would be irrational to think otherwise.

 Before we answer the initial question, it is necessary to briefly clarify the meaning that in this work is given to the following terms: Bitcoin strategy, sound money, fiat money, sound law, and fiat law.